SpeckyYT/more-array-methods/README.md

 .last() | Returns the last item in the array
 .pick() | Returns a random item from the array .shuffle() | Shuffles the array, completely randomly .locate(function) | Identical to the built-in `.find()`, but it returns an object with both the found item and it's index.
-You're welcome.
+You can also enter a string/number as the parameter and it will attempt to find a match
 .toLowerCase() | Converts all strings to lowercase .toUpperCase() | Converts all strings to uppercase .stringify() | Converts all numbers in the array to strings